1sosed9/hw-java/README.md

-This brunch has other brunch where save home-work solve
+This brunch has solve I/O_streams home-work